 When you tell your kids they have to be happy, you prevent them from figuring out why they don’t feel this way.

 Parents often feel that their kids are an extension of their personalities and expect them to act and feel the same way.
-However, each child is a unique individual.
-You can’t expect them to feel the same way as you.
+That is not emotionally healthy.

 4. Resolve your emotional wounds.
 You’ll find it difficult to teach your kids how to deal with their feelings when you’re struggling with your own.
 Kids naturally copy their parents, so they may pick up on your traumas.